josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </style>
 ```

 If you save and take a look at the site now, you should see your header looking a little more header-like.
-You might _also_ notice that the `a` rule doesn't affect any of the links in our main page content.
+You might _also_ notice that the link doesn't affect any of the links in our main page content.
 That's the power of scoping!

 ![The links in our Header component are not underlined or blue, but links outside the component remain with the default styling.](/images/post_images/sveltekit-scoped.png)

-If you want to, you could repeat this process with a `<Footer />` component at this point, too.
-That's probably a good idea to do at some point, but I won't go into it here.
+If you want to, you could repeat this process with a `<Footer />` component now, too.
+That's probably a good idea, but I'll skip it, since it's just the same thing over again.

 #### When is it a component and when is it a page?

 It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with different roles.
 So just to be sure to clarify before moving on:

-* Any `.svelte` file inside of `src/routes` becomes its own page.
+* Any `.svelte` file inside of `src/routes` becomes its own page (unless its name starts with an underscore);

-  * The exception is `__layout.svelte` files, which "wrap" any pages in their directory or subdirectories.

 * Any _piece_ of a page or element that you might pull in and use on its own is a component, and we'll place those inside of `src/lib/components`; they don't get routes of their own.